Skip to Content

 A minimalist travel backpack

-Backpack Size
+Luggage Size

-Your travel backpack needs to fit within the airline carry-on size requirements.
-These vary by airline.
-The most common size is 45 linear inches (115 centimeters).
+Your backpack or suitcase needs to fit within the airline’s carry-on size requirements.
+These vary from one airline to another.

 In my experience, check-in agents won’t measure your backpack unless it’s obviously too large.
 In fact, I’ve only had my backpack measured once.
 It was packed completely full and just looked massive.
 I was asked to place my bag in one of those metal cages to measure.
 It measured a few inches too long.
 Luckily, they let it slide as the flight wasn’t full.

-Backpack Weight
+Luggage Weight

-Storage Capacity
+Luggage Storage Capacity

-• 30-40 liter- This is the ideal size for a true ultralight traveler.
+• 30-40 liters- This is the ideal size for a true ultralight traveler.
 This size is great for a traveler who is traveling in a warm climate, not camping, and not packing many electronics.
 This size fits within the carry-on allowance of almost every airline and bus company.

-• 40-50 liter- This is the ideal size for most lightweight travelers.
+• 40-50 liters- This is the ideal size for most lightweight travelers.
 This size allows you to pack ultralight camping gear, small electronics, and be prepared for 3 season weather if you pack smart and strategically.
 This size fits within the carry-on requirements of most airlines.
 You’ll probably have to check your bag on occasion.
 You’ll also have to be careful not to go overweight.

 Carry-on sized travel backpacks